 MIT AAI is trying to become more involved with the local Boston community.
 So far we have held events like making Mother’s Day cards for Saheli, had speakers, and more.

 AAI is creating a short docuseries episode, entitled “Confessions”, to highlight the experiences of Asian/American students at the intersection of gender, romance, dating and Asian identity.
-We are seeking folks to feature in the episode (can be anonymous).
+New episodes are available at aaiconfessions.com!

 Learning Past Eurocentric Curriculum

 The Humanities and Social Sciences curriculums in America are often eurocentric and white-washed.
 We’ve made lists to highlight classes traditionally overlooked in the American education system that MIT students can enroll in at our home institution, Harvard, or Wellesley.

 Click on the images below to check them out!

 AAI is creating a small garden inform club members about the intersection between culture, agriculture, and food.
 We want to equip people with gardening skills and knowledge about cultural plants.
 We hope that the garden will help club members bond and socialize.
 Currently, we are working with UA Sustain to start growing plants in their garden.